ozberkgunes/RestFull-NodeJs-Log-wToken/README.md

 Log is my logging save file.

-I used middleware to make the project look nice.
+I used middleware to creat token key.

 I used Mysql as database.